 Still, in terms of outright performance, those seeking the best will want to stick to traditional gaming laptops for the time being.
 So, if you're looking for a device with the best performance, choose a gaming laptop.

 Steam Deck versus Gaming Laptop: Usability

-Although gaming laptops have grown lighter and more portable in recent years, there’s no beating the Steam Deck.
+Although gaming laptops have grown lighter and more portable in recent years, there’s no beating the Steam Deck's portability.
 Few would want to open up a $2,000 gaming laptop on a crowded commuter train.
-But with Valve’s roughly $400-$650 Steam Deck, that’s the whole point.
+But with Valve’s roughly $400 to $650 Steam Deck, that’s the whole point.

 Gaming laptops are also more universally usable.
 However, it’s something that’s reflected in their higher prices.
 With that, there are arguments in favor of both the Steam Deck and more traditional gaming laptops as far as usability goes.

 And finally, availability.
 The Steam Deck from Valve isn’t just undoubtedly impressive; it’s also massively and immediately popular.
 After the device's release, it was sold out until at least October 2022.
 Luckily, the shortage is over, and you can purchase the Steam Deck online.